citina/microsimulation-mpox/README.md

 To run a simulation:
 1. Open MATLAB
 2. Navigate to the repository directory
-3. Open `Mpox2024_ShellScript.m` and configure your desired settings:
+3. Open `Code_updated/Mpox2024_ShellScript.m` and configure your desired settings:
    - Set `num_iterations` for the number of Monte Carlo simulations
    - Choose `waning_ve_mode` based on your vaccine effectiveness waning scenario
    - Optionally set `enable_sensitivity` to 1 (double imports) or 2 (half imports with probabilistic rounding)
    - Choose imported case symptom status with `import_asymptomatic` (1 = asymptomatic, 0 = symptomatic)
+   - Pick a vaccination uptake policy with `enable_vax_policy` if you need alternative uptake schedules
    - Select `scenarios` array with the scenario numbers you want to run
 4. Run the script in MATLAB
 5. Results will be saved in the `MonteCarloResults` directory, organized by scenario number